kyma-project/kyma/docs/api-gateway/03-04-migration.md

 ## Prerequisites

-Before the migration process starts, ensure that all Api resources have a status.
-To do so, fetch all Apis without the status:
+Before the upgrade process starts, ensure that all Api resources have a status.
+Follow the steps:

+1. Fetch all Apis without the status:

 ```shell script
 kubectl get apis --all-namespaces -o json | jq '.items | .[] | select(.status == null)'
 ```
-Receiving no results means that you can perform the upgrade.
-If you see any Api resources in the output, recreate each Api using this script:
+2. If you see any Api resources in the output, recreate each Api using this script:

 ```shell script
 # set variables